mramshaw/NoteM/Events.md

 updating a Note so __2__ here does not have to correspond to __2__ above.
 Likewise it is possible to update a Note more than once on the Update page.

+## Flagging/Starring

+[These actions occur on the __Home__ page rather than the __Update Note__ page, so they need to be considered as events in their own right.]

+1. Note flagged
+1. Note un-flagged
+2. Note starred
+2. Note un-starred

+[Flagging or starring a Note doesn't affect the Note presentation order, however it is possible to filter Notes based upon whether they have been flagged and/or starred.]

 ## Validation